DHRUV6029/elastic-kibana-netcore-serilog/README.md

-# Logging with ElasticSearch 7.9.2, Kibana, .NET Core 3.1 and Serilog
+# Logging with ElasticSearch 7.9.2, Kibana, .NET Core and Serilog

-Read the full tutorial here: [https://www.humankode.com/asp-net-core/logging-with-elasticsearch-kibana-asp-net-core-and-docker](https://www.humankode.com/asp-net-core/logging-with-elasticsearch-kibana-asp-net-core-and-docker)

 ## Steps To Run the Solution:
 * Spin up Elasticsearch and Kibana in Docker